 Trafigura’s Global Press Office: +41 22 592 45 28 or email@example.com

 Notes to editors

-Founded in 1993, the Trafigura Group has become one of the world's leading independent commodity traders, specialising in the oil, minerals and metals markets.
-Primary trading activities are the supply and transport of oil and petroleum products and non-ferrous and bulk commodities.
-The trading business is supported by industrial and financial assets including global oil products distribution company Puma Energy; joint venture company DT Group; global terminals operator Impala; Trafigura's Mining Group and Galena Asset Management.
-The Trafigura Group is owned by over 700 of its almost 9,000 employees who work in 58 countries.
+Founded in 1993, Trafigura is one of the largest physical commodities trading groups in the world.
+Trafigura sources, stores, transports and delivers a range of raw materials (including oil and refined products and metals and minerals) to clients around the world.
+The trading business is supported by industrial and financial assets, including 49.6 percent owned global oil products storage and distribution company Puma Energy; global terminals, warehousing and logistics operator Impala Terminals; Trafigura's Mining Group; and Galena Asset Management.
+The Company is owned by around 600 of its 3,935 employees who work in 62 offices in 35 countries around the world.
+Trafigura has achieved substantial growth over recent years, growing revenue from USD12 billion in 2003 to USD136.4 billion in 2017.
 The Group has been connecting its customers to the global economy for more than two decades, growing prosperity by advancing trade.
+Visit: www.trafigura.com